PavanUlichi/dockerProjectForRestFulService/README.md

 you can load my docker image using the below command

-docker load -i project01.tar.gz
+docker load -i myImage_comp.tar

 you can run my docker image using the below command

-docker run -d -p 8081:80 project:01 /startme.sh
+docker run -d -p 8081:80 <my docker image ID> /startme.sh